Boxwood (Buxus Sempervirens)

 Since usually only small amounts are ingested from dried bouquets or similar, the prognosis is generally very good.

-The prognosis for boxwood poisoning largely depends on the amount of toxin ingested, the time between ingestion and the start of treatment, and the general health of the animal.
+The prognosis for boxwood poisoning largely depends on the amount of toxin ingested, the time between ingestion and the start of treatment, and the animal’s general health condition.
 With early detection and adequate treatment, the prognosis is good to very good in most cases.

-Mild poisonings, where only small amounts have been ingested and the symptoms are limited to mild gastrointestinal complaints, usually heal without sequelae.
-In severe poisonings with pronounced neurological symptoms or circulatory complications, the prognosis is more cautious, but most animals survive even with intensive therapy without permanent damage.
+Mild intoxications, where only small amounts were ingested and symptoms are limited to mild gastrointestinal complaints, usually heal without sequelae.
+In severe intoxications with pronounced neurological symptomatology or circulatory complications, the prognosis is more cautious, but most animals survive even in these cases with intensive therapy without permanent damage.

-For convalescence, an easily digestible diet that is gentle on the gastrointestinal tract is recommended.
-In cases of persistent neurological symptoms, physiotherapeutic care may be useful.
+For convalescence, a easily digestible diet that is gentle on the gastrointestinal tract is recommended.
+In cases of persistent neurological symptoms, physiotherapeutic support may be beneficial.
 Full recovery can take several days to several weeks, depending on the severity of the poisoning.

 To prevent further cases of poisoning, pet owners should be educated about the toxicity of boxwood.
 It is advisable to avoid boxwood plants in gardens with pets or to make them inaccessible.
 Alternative, non-toxic plants for garden design should be suggested.